 Purchase Price: $56

 Why it’s in my top ten: No they’re not mine.
 But, in retrospect, I was absurdly apoplectic when the Honeybee bought this simple cotton ensemble from the little gift shop at the historic State Game Lodge in beautiful Custer State Park, South Dakota.
-As if to prove a point, she has since faithfully worn that outfit at least one day each week for the last three years.
-That’s almost 175 times by my count — and only $0.32 per use.
-Believe it or not, it’s still in great shape too.
-(Okay, maybe this one is a bit of a stretch.)
+As if to prove a point, she faithfully wore that outfit at least one day each week until it finally gave up the ghost in 2012.
+That’s more than 210 times by my count — and only $0.27 per use.

 10. My wife’s wedding ring